espressif/esp-dl/face_detection/README.md

 - MTMN lite in quantization (*default*)
 - MTMN lite in float
+- MTMN heavy in quantization

 #### Performance

-We evaluate both models in the same configuration shown below.
+We evaluate all models with the same configuration and our own test set.
+The results are shown below.

 ```c
 mtmn_config.type = FAST;